elasticpath/react-pwa-reference-storefront/src/components/src/ProfileCompliance/README.md

 #### Description

-Displays data policies available and consented to by profile.
-Can revoke and consent to new policies.
-This component may be used to display consented policies for GDPR, CCPA, etc.
+Displays the data policies and the consent status for a specified profile.
+The profile owner can revoke consent and can apply consent to new policies.

+**Note**: For an organization account, the profile owner is the account administrator.

 #### Usage